Skin care tips dermatologists use

 In this video, dermatologists from the American Academy of Dermatology share seven skin care tips they recommend to all of their patients—and actually use themselves.

 Board-certified dermatologists are experts when it comes to the skin, hair, and nails, diagnosing and treating more than 3,000 diseases and conditions, including skin cancer, acne, psoriasis, and eczema.
 But, do you ever wonder what skin care tips dermatologists use themselves to maintain healthy skin?
-In recognition of National Healthy Skin Month in November, below are six skin care tips that dermatologists recommend to all of their patients—and actually use themselves.
+In recognition of National Healthy Skin Month in November, below are seven skin care tips that dermatologists recommend to all of their patients—and actually use themselves.

 However first, take some time to identify and understand your skin type: